uygary/FuckThisPaperLaunch/README.md

 Keep in mind that it ignores currency, so set your prices and item links carefully.
 Since I work with PowerShell, the scripts and these instructions are based on that, but of course you could use any shell you want in order to run this.
 There's a bunch of issues around break handling.
 And still more refactor to do around multiple buyer implementations.
+One note up front: However many items you want to purchase, you'll need that many accounts on each platform you're going to enable.

 ---